hunter-isaiah96/Angular-OpenWeatherAPI/README.md

 This is my first time Angular (apart from the use of AngularJS).
 I was inspired by the dev.to weather application project alongside a UI I saw on dribbble.
+[See it live!](https://angular-weather.netlify.com)

 # WeatherApp